Surrogate Model-Based Explainability Methods for Point Cloud NNs: INTRODUCTION

-\item We propose a quantitative evaluation approach based on 2D image processing\cite{Bach2015,7552539,Montavon2019}, which is able to verify the validity of both surrogate model-based and gradient-based explainability approaches for point cloud data.
+\item We provide two quantitative evaluations for 3D explanations: fidelity metrics and cluster flipping, which are applied to validate the fidelity and plausibility of surrogate model-based and all 3D explainability approaches, respectively.

 \item We evaluate our new methods and compare them against existing explainability approaches for point cloud data quantitatively using the proposed evaluation approach.
-Besides, We qualitatively analyze the failure classification cases utilizing the proposed explainability methods. \end{itemize}
+Besides, we demonstrate an interesting viewpoint on the misclassified cases through our proposed approach. \end{itemize}

 The overall structure of this paper takes the form of five sections: In section \ref{related_work}, we introduce the outline of existing explainability methods and 3D neural networks, and the possibility of validating explainability approaches.
-Section \ref{XAI_for_PC} sets out details of our explainability approaches and explanation evaluation method for point cloud data.
+Section \ref{XAI_for_PC} sets out details of our explainability approaches and the corresponding verification metrics.
 In section \ref{experiments}, we present the qualitative and quantitative results of our proposed methods.
 In section \ref{conclusion}, we conclude a brief summary and suggest future research directions.